sdochead/react-firebase/README.md

-you don’t need to do any thing except saving the changes in the code and then run these commands in terminal
+- you don’t need to do any thing except saving the changes in the code and then run these commands in terminal

 git add .
 git commit -m "some changes"
 git push -f origin main

+- or just run this command, that contains the above cmds

+./gitpush.sh

-The changes in GitHub is immediate.
+- The changes in GitHub is immediate.

-The changes in the App on firebase takes around minutes
+- The changes in the App on firebase takes around minutes

-No need to build or deploy.
+- No need to build or deploy.

-GitHub code is automatically deployed on firebase.
+- GitHub code is automatically deployed on firebase.
 If not check the integration of firebase and GitHub